bouvet/map/restapi/Readme.md

 If you are using VSCode you need to:

 - Install "Azure App Service" and "Azure Account" extensions.
-- Login in to Azure through VSCode extension.
+- Log in to Azure through VSCode extension.
 - Find your App Service.
-- Add "KeyVaultUri" to Application Settings.
+- Add the following to Application Settings:
+  - KeyVaultUri
+  - JwtSecret
+  - ExpiryMinutes
+  - JwtIssuer
+  - JwtAudience

+Make sure your application have access to the KeyVault!

 This can also be done via Azure portal under App Service - Settings - Configuration.